swopblock/CORE/README.md

 March 14, 2023 Jeff: Expanded the confirmation message to include market account and inventory information.

 March 17, 2023 Jeff: Renaming projects to Swop-Script and CORE and continuing to add tests to Swop-Script

+April 14, 2023 Jeff: Top level restructuring: Users, Invoicers, Autos and Receipters are the top level processors.
+Orders is the kind of messages there are, the messages being: Offers, Invoices, Deliveries and Receipts.